JeremyBYU/polylidar/README.md

 * Python3 bindings using PyBind11
   * Low overhead for calling python/cpp interface (no copying of point cloud data)
 * Python and C++ Examples
-  * Examples from 2D Point Sets, Unorganized 3D point clouds, Organized 3D point clouds (i.e., range images), and user provided meshes
+  * Examples from 2D point sets, unorganized 3D point clouds, organized 3D point clouds (i.e., range images), and user provided meshes
 * Cross platform
-  * Windows and Linux ready.
+  * Windows and Linux ready

 Polylidar3D is a non-convex polygon extraction algorithm which takes as input either unorganized 2D point sets, unorganized 3D point clouds (e.g., airborne LiDAR point clouds), organized 3D point clouds (e.g., range images), or user provided meshes.
 In 3D, the non-convex polygons extracted represent flat surfaces in an environment, while interior holes represent obstacles on said surfaces.
 The picture above provides an examples of Polylidar3D extracting polygons from a 2D point set and a 3D triangular mesh; green is the concave hull and orange are interior holes.
 Polylidar3D outputs *planar* triangular segments and their polygonal representations.
 Polylidar3D is extremely fast, taking as little as a few milliseconds and makes use of CPU multi-threading and GPU acceleration when available.